Manzoorm23/Manzoorm23/README.md

 - 👋 Hi, I’m @Manzoorm23
 - 👀 I’m interested in coding
+-    I've knwoledge in C,HTML and CSS
-- 🌱 I’m currently learning plus 2
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...